sdeigm/uni-meter/doc/input/IoBroker.md

 Reading ioBroker datapoints as the input source can be done using the generic http interface on the uni-meter side and using the [simpleAPI](https://github.com/ioBroker/ioBroker.simple-api) adapter on the ioBroker side.
-When the simpleAPI adapter is installed and configured on the ioBroker, you can use the following configuration in the `/etc/uni-meter.conf` file:
+When the simpleAPI adapter is installed and configured on the ioBroker, you can use the following configuration in the `uni-meter.conf` file:

 ```hocon
 uni-meter {